DeepJaiswal07/oss-audit-24BAI10750/README.md

 ## System Requirements

-- Linux (Ubuntu 20.04+ / Fedora 35+ / any modern distro)
+(i) Linux (Ubuntu 20.04+ / Fedora 35+ / any modern distro)
-- Bash 4.0 or higher
+(ii) Bash 4.0 or higher
-- Git installed (for Script 2 to show package details)
-- Read access to `/var/log/` (for Script 4)
+(iii) Git installed (for Script 2 to show package details) (iv) Read access to `/var/log/` (for Script 4)

 ---

 ## Academic Integrity Note

 All shell scripts in this repository were written, tested, and understood by the student.
-The report submitted separately contains original analysis and personal reflection — not AI-generated content.
+The report submitted separately contains original analysis and personal reflection, not AI-generated content.

 ---